MikaelFangel/RoboRally/README.md

 If your IntelliJ does not already support multiple Instances of application running.
 Follow the next instruction.

 When you have another application of the game running, follow these steps:
 - On the top menu bar, open the "Multiplayer" section.
-- Click "Connect to Server"
+- Click "Connect to Server".
-- Select the game on the list you want to join and press "Join"
+- Select the game on the list you want to join and press "Join".
 - When all players have joined, then the game can start.

 ### Setup IntelliJ to run multiple Applications simultaneously.
-(This is done on IntelliJ IDEA 2022.1.2 (Ultimate Edition))
+(This is done on IntelliJ IDEA 2022.1.2 (Ultimate Edition)).
-- Open the application configrations window (Edit configurations).
+- Open the application configurations window (Edit configurations).
-- Under "Build and run" section, select "Modify options".
+- Under "Build and run" menu, select "Modify options".
-- Enable "Allow Multiple Instances"
+- Enable "Allow Multiple Instances".
-- Apply and Exit
+- Apply and Exit.